drivendataorg/zamba/docs/docs/configurations.md

 #### `megadetector_lite_config (MegadetectorLiteYoloXConfig, optional)`

-The `megadetector_lite_config` is used to specify any parameters that should be passed to the [Megadetector model](models.md#megadetectorliteyolox) for frame selection.
-For all possible options, see the MegadetectorLiteYoloXConfig<!-- TODO: add github link><!-->.
-If `megadetector_lite_config` is `None` (the default), the Megadetector model will not be used to select frames.
+The `megadetector_lite_config` is used to specify any parameters that should be passed to the [MegadetectorLite model](models.md#megadetectorlite) for frame selection.
+For all possible options, see the `MegadetectorLiteYoloXConfig` class<!-- TODO: add github link><!-->.
+If `megadetector_lite_config` is `None` (the default), the MegadetectorLite model will not be used to select frames.

 #### `frame_selection_height (int, optional), frame_selection_width (int, optional)`